Prescription hemorrhoid cream - medication rx available online today

 Soaking in a warm bath (sitz bath) for 10–20 minutes a day.

-Using toilet paper with lotion or flushable wet wipes to clean after pooping.
+Using toilet paper with lotion or flushable wet wipes to clean the area

 Rubber band ligation: During rubber band ligation, a small rubber band is placed around the base of the hemorrhoid and cuts off blood supply to the swollen vein.